vfosnar/SCEE/README.md

   * re-ask/remove surface for badly tagged tracks (by matkoniecz, https://github.com/matkoniecz/Zazolc)
   * service building operator (no proper auto-complete list like ATM operator)
   * service building type (currently can only answer substation or hide)
-  * ask for cuisine of restaurants and fast food, including some auto-complete function
+  * ask for cuisine of restaurants and fast food, including some auto-complete function for very common values
 * quest changes
   * allow "paved" surface without note (because one lane concrete, one lane asphalt is too common)
   * ask type for more surveillance cameras